These days, patterns are everywhere.

 Blow up your pattern and zoom all the way in.
 While the result might not let viewers appreciate the entire pattern, it might help you create an interesting background like Uber’s Brand Guideline’s site.
 Add animation to the mix and you’re all set to go.

 Zoom in on your background image or pattern makes it a little more interesting and very unique.
-Get the look with the Orange Comics, Toys & Collectibles Online Store Website template.
+Get the look with the White Purple Grey Real Estate Clean Grids Real Estate Website template.

 As you create background patterns, don’t forget that you can combine them with other visuals to produce great work.
 Check out Combadi’s site, a great example of how combining a pattern with a beautiful image can result in something beautiful.

 If you aren’t crazy about big images, try combining your pattern with a solid color background or gradient.

 Don’t want to design complicated elements to build your pattern?
 Try using basic geometric shapes to arrive at a beautiful solution.
 Check out the example below, which uses a combination of only 2 geometric shapes to create an interesting background pattern.

 The quickest way to create patterns for your website is use shapes.
 Change the size and color to make it more interesting.
 Check out the Orange Purple Basic Geometry Education Website template.

 Don’t hesitate to turn words into design elements for your pattern.
 They’ll be especially powerful if they’re tied to the subject of your website.
 Take a look at Hack FWD’s design, a great example that features a combination of icons and words.